oracle-livelabs/apex/crm-app/1-sql-script/1-sql-script.md

 ## Introduction

-In this lab, you learn to create an APEX application using Quick SQL , which quickly develops a script for simple tables and views.
+In this lab, you will gain hands-on experience in building an APEX application using Quick SQL, a convenient shorthand for generating SQL scripts that create tables, triggers, and views.
+The script will encompass multiple tables and views, including customer, opportunity, sales representatives, activity, and comments, to construct a comprehensive CRM data model.

-Quick SQL provides a quick way to generate the SQL required to create a relational data model from an indented text document.
+Quick SQL offers an efficient approach to rapidly develop the SQL code required for creating simple tables and views within your APEX application.
+By utilizing this feature, you can swiftly establish the essential database structure to support the CRM functionalities, making the process of creating the CRM data model a seamless and time-effective endeavor.

 Estimated Time: 10 minutes